An official website of the United States government

 National banks should have information readily available to educate their customers about phishing attacks and related types of online fraud to help customers avoid becoming victims of these illegal activities.
 These educational efforts should include information to help customers identify the potential risks associated with identity theft, as well as descriptions of the most frequently used fraudulent schemes.
 Informed customers can help national banks identify many types of fraud.

 The attached brochure can be used to supplement national banks' customer education efforts.
 The brochure, which can be used as a deposit or loan statement stuffer, identifies identity theft risks and the steps customers should take to reduce their chances of becoming victims.
 The brochure also outlines practical steps customers should take if they fall victim to phishing attacks.

-The OCC encourages national banks to consider the use of this brochure by either distributing the actual brochure to customers or posting it to their Web site.
+The OCC encourages national banks to consider the use of this brochure by either distributing the actual brochure to customers or posting it to their Website.
 National banks should also provide customers additional relevant educational information deemed appropriate.
-A "camera-ready" version of the brochure is available on the OCC Web site at http://www.occ.gov/news-issuances/bulletins/2004/bulletin-2004-42a.pdf for downloading.
+A "camera-ready" version of the brochure is available on the OCC Website at https://www.occ.gov/news-issuances/bulletins/2004/bulletin-2004-42a.pdf for downloading.
 For national banks that do not have access to the Internet, limited copies of the brochure can be obtained directly by contacting:

 Office of the Comptroller of the Currency

 For questions concerning Internet fraud and phishing attacks, please contact Bank Information Technology Operations (202) 649-6340.